casibase/casibase-website/docs/walkthrough-guides/chats-with-ai.md

 :::caution

-The embedding rate is related two factors:
+The embedding rate is related to two factors:

-- The documents in the knowledge base.
+- The documents in the knowledge base:
-  - Documents number: The more documents, the longer the embedding time.
+  - Number of documents: The more documents, the longer the embedding time.
-  - Documents size: The larger the document size, the longer the embedding time.
+  - Size of documents: The larger the document size, the longer the embedding time.
-- The embedding provider.
+- The embedding provider:
-  - Api rate limit: The more api rate limit, the faster the embedding speed.
+  - API rate limit: The more API rate limit, the faster the embedding speed.
-  - Api concurrency: The more api concurrency, the faster the embedding speed.
+  - API concurrency: The more API concurrency, the faster the embedding speed.

 For example, if you use the [OpenAI API](https://platform.openai.com/docs/api-reference) as the embedding provider, the embedding rate is related to the [OpenAI API](https://platform.openai.com/docs/api-reference) rate limit and concurrency.